 - Emotional intelligence and empathy

 Even before the pandemic, Gartner research revealed that 45% of well-being budget increases were being allocated to mental and emotional well-being programs.
 The importance of paying attention to your team member’s mental well-being can't be understated — and all you need to do to get started is listen.
 Pay attention to how your team members deal with their everyday work and be mindful of how you engage with them.
 Make checking in on your team members’ moods a daily habit, and encourage them to come to you when they are feeling overwhelmed or need a break to recharge.
+Keep working from home psychology in mind, and make sure your team members aren't burnt out, or feeling lonely from their remote locations.
 An employee that is rested, clear-headed, and supported is far more likely to do their best work than one who is burnt out and alone in their problems.